chinapedia/wikipedia.abstract.en/Page/Gamma_function.md

 18th century: Euler and Stirling

-DanielBernoulliLettreAGoldbach-1729-10-06.jpg's letter to Christian Goldbach, October 6, 1729]]
+'s letter to Christian Goldbach, October 6, 1729]]

 The problem of extending the factorial to non-integer arguments was apparently first considered by Daniel Bernoulli and Christian Goldbach in the 1720s, and was solved at the end of the same decade by Leonhard Euler.
 Euler gave two different definitions: the first was not his integral but an infinite product,